 10 Worst Foods For Pregnant Women

 You’re probably being super careful about what you’re eating now that you’re pregnant.
-And while choosing healthy foods is important, it’s what you don’t eat that counts, too.
+Here are some foods to steer clear of.

 Shark, swordfish tilefish, and canned albacore tuna are the biggies (literally) on the list of fish to skip.
 Mercury accumulates over time, and because these large fish live longer, they store more mercury in their flesh, explains Sarah Krieger, MPH, RDN, spokesperson for the Academy of Nutrition and Dietetics.
 Mercury accumulates in people too, and it can hurt baby’s brain, hearing and vision, so put high-mercury fish on your “do not eat” list.